h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **What if there are a large number of categorical factor levels?**

 	This is something to look out for.
 Say you have three columns: zip code (70k levels), height, and income.
 The resulting number of internally one-hot encoded features will be 70,002 and only 3 of them will be activated (non-zero).
 If the first hidden layer has 200 neurons, then the resulting weight matrix will be of size 70,002 x 200, which can take a long time to train and converge.
 In this case, we recommend either reducing the number of categorical factor levels upfront (e.g., using `h2o.interaction()` from R), or specifying `max_categorical_features` to use feature hashing to reduce the dimensionality.

+- **How does your Deep Learning Autoencoder work?
+Is it deep or shallow?**

+	H2O’s DL autoencoder is based on the standard deep (multi-layer) neural net architecture, where the entire network is learned together, instead of being stacked layer-by-layer.
+The only difference is that no response is required in the input and that the output layer has as many neurons as the input layer.
+If you don’t achieve convergence, then try using the *Tanh* activation and fewer layers.
+We have some example test scripts [here](https://github.com/h2oai/h2o-3/blob/master/h2o-r/tests/testdir_algos/deeplearning/), and even some that show [how stacked auto-encoders can be implemented in R](https://github.com/h2oai/h2o-3/blob/master/h2o-r/tests/testdir_algos/deeplearning/runit_deeplearning_stacked_autoencoder_large.R).

 ###Deep Learning Algorithm

+To compute deviance for a Deep Learning regression model, the following formula is used:

+Loss = MeanSquare -> MSE==Deviance
+For Absolute/Laplace or Huber -> MSE != Deviance

 For more information about how the Deep Learning algorithm works, refer to the [Deep Learning booklet](https://leanpub.com/deeplearning/read).